johnedstone/embed-multiple-yt/Readme.md

 ### Errors

-The following message existed originally, and still persists.
+The following message existed originally in the console, and still persists.
 Looks to be a CORS error.
-Perhaps it's this problem: https://benohead.com/cross-document-communication-with-iframes/
+Perhaps it's this problem: https://benohead.com/cross-document-communication-with-iframes/  But, the page loads, so this could be pursued later.

 ```
 Failed to execute 'postMessage' on 'DOMWindow': The target origin provided ('https://www.youtube.com') does not match the recipient window's origin